Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation: Structural Limitations: Dimerization Networks Cannot Amplify

 \subsection{Model Definition and Equilibrium}

 Consider a system comprising $n$ distinct monomeric species $\{X_1, \dots, X_n\}$.
-These monomers can interact to form dimeric complexes $D_{ij}$ according to the reversible reactions:
+These monomers can interact to form dimeric species $D_{ij}$ according to the reversible reactions:

-where $D_{ij} = D_{ji}$.
+with the convention $D_{ji}=D_{ij}$.
 The system is assumed to be in thermodynamic equilibrium.
 The equilibrium concentrations, denoted by lowercase variables $x_i$ and $d_{ij}$, satisfy the mass-action law:

-where $K_{ij} > 0$ is the equilibrium association constant corresponding to the free energy of forming $D_{ij}$.
+where $K_{ij} \ge 0$ is the equilibrium association constant.
+The case $K_{ij}=0$ represents an absent dimer, while $K_{ij}>0$ corresponds to an allowed dimerization reaction with finite formation free energy.

-We define the total concentration of species $X_i$, denoted by $C_i$, as the sum of the free monomer concentration and the concentration of $X_i$ sequestered in dimers.
+We define the total concentration of monomer $X_i$, denoted by $C_i$, as the sum of the free monomer concentration and the concentration of $X_i$ sequestered in dimers.
 According to the conservation of mass: